kud1ing/freundchen/README.md

 ## Backlog

+* [ ] publish Crate
+  * this is blocked by a release of guiver, which is blocked by a release of Druid
 * [ ] add a habit tracker alongside the mood tracker
 * [ ] add views
   * `current_view`